pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 ## Administrative User

 - Must Have
-  - It should take no more than an insignificant delay for a user to be created or deleted
-  - Changing the name should take no more than an insignificant delay

-- Should Have
-  - It should take administrative users no more than an insignificant delay to create and delete user groups, to add and remove users from a user group, and to to change the name of the user group
+  - It should take administrative users no more than an insignificant delay to create and delete Classrooms and to add and remove users from a Classroom

+-Should Have
-  - The standard user's report should be up to date within 5 seconds of the standard user's progress and should always be available (?) to the administrative user
+  - The Classroom's report should be up to date within 5 seconds of the standard user's progress and should always be available (?) to the administrative user

-- Could Have
-  - The group reports should be up to date within 5 seconds (?) of the standard user's progress and should always be available to the administrative user

 ## Super-Administrative User

 - Must Have
   - Creating users must take no more than an insignificant delay to appear to the super-administrative user
   - Invites sent out by the super-administrative user must be sent out promptly

+- Should Have
+  - Assigning and unassigning to Classroom should not take too long for super-administrative users to see the changes

+- Could Have
+  - Removing from Schools should not take too long for super-administrative users to see the changes

 # Supportability